poteha/slackstandupbot/README.md

 --------
 Made with `Django`, `AWS Lambda` and [zappa](https://github.com/Miserlou/Zappa) framework.

+**You can now use Docker insted of Zappa**.
+Read below for instructions.

 #### How it looks like?
 Once a day a bot writes to selected members list of questions for standup.
 Users and questions configured in Admin interface.